lasseslips/fft-core/README.md

 This guarantees that the next stage can access its inputs in the proper order.

 We attempted to implement this architecture in our design, but we encountered several issues during the process.
-One issue was that the equation provided for the commutator unit only worked for the first-stage transformation.
+One issue was that the equation provided for the commutator unit only worked for the first-stage transformation..
 As a result, we were only able to use the algorithm to compute a 64-point FFT and not larger sizes.
 Combined with the difficulty of debugging the algorithm, this architecture was not feasible for our project within the given time constraints.

 ### Replacement of UART
 Our project currently uses the UART module for I/O communication, which is relatively slow compared to the FFT processing speed.